Musashi1584/JediClass/JediClassWOTCV2/ReadMe.txt

 [h1]Force Pool[/h1]

 In an effort to differentiate from the standard cooldown-based gameplay of other classes, Jedi have been given a Force Pool.
 This Force Pool acts similarly to mana pools from other games: you can cast abilities as long as you have the Force Points to do so.
 All Force abilities have a single turn cooldown, but a Jedi's Force Pool is very limited - by default, a Jedi receives 1 Force Point per rank as their maximum Force Pool.
-Three times per mission, a Jedi can use the Meditate ability to regenerate half of their maximum Force Points.
+A Jedi can use the Meditate ability to regenerate the maximum Force Points.
 Of course, this means that, while Jedi abilities are very powerful, Jedi are also very limited in their uses.
 The most powerful Force abilities require large amounts of Force Points to use, and will drain all Force Points when used.
 For example, Force Chain Lightning requires 5 Force Points, but even if you have 7 Force Points, you will end up with 0 Force Points remaining after you use it.

 You can increase the number of Force Points available to a Jedi by equipping them with a Holocron in their secondary slot.
 This allows them to use more Force abilities in a mission, but it lowers the damage they deal in melee combat, because they've given up their second lightsaber.